 programs, and the quality of U.S. public policies,

 including foreign policy.
-Note both the Foreign Policy and the Research
+The Foreign Policy section provides

-dedicated to research and education in the areas of
+U.S. organization dedicated to research and education in

-justice, and religion in politics.
-Posts a wide range of
+social justice, and religion in politics.
+Posts a wide

 collections of materials."